gchhablani/old_website/_papers/gsamn.md

 - 2 Hops (probably due to small sized datasets - TrecQA and WikiQA) $\color{blue}{\text{But they fine-tuned, didn't they?
 Is there a possible problem with pre-training, then?}}$
 - Adam - lr: 1e-5; betas = [0.9,0.999];
 - L2 decay : 0.01
-- Warmup first 10% of total
+- Warmup first 10% of total steps.
 - Linear Decay of LR.

 ### Analysis & Results